-Answer: Yes, you may purchase a permit (or e-Permit) for a third-party on condition that you provide all the information required in the application section of the permit.
-In the case of the e-Permit, the purchaser must provide the necessary information during the purchase for each hunter.
-The permit (or e-Permit) must be signed by the hunter who will actually hold and use the permit.
-Only the person whose information is indicated on the permit can use the MGBH permit (or e-Permit) for hunting.
+Answer: A third-party may purchase an e-Permit for a hunter as long as the third-party (or purchaser) has all the required information to complete the permit application at the time of purchase for each hunter.
+The e-Permit must then be signed by the hunter who will hold and use the permit.
+Only the person whose information is indicated on the permit can use it for hunting.

 Question: Must I print out a paper copy of the e-Permit?
 Is a digital copy sufficient?

 Answer: The e-Permit must be printed and signed by the permit holder.
 Digital copies and/or scanned signed copies do not meet the regulatory requirement and are therefore not valid.

 Question: May I buy multiple Migratory Game Bird Hunting Permits (or e-Permits) to increase my allowable take (daily bag and possession limits)?